cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 ## `Default` for Default Values

 The `Default` trait allows creation of a default value of a type.
-Most common default value is zero.
+The most common default value is zero.
 All primitive types in the standard library implement `Default`.

 If you want to derive `Default` on a composite type, each of its elements must already implement `Default`.
-If you have an [`enum` type](ch06-01-enums.md), you must declare its default value by using the `#[default]` attribute on one of its variants.
+If you have an [`enum`](ch06-01-enums.md) type, you must declare its default value by using the `#[default]` attribute on one of its variants.

 An example: